-The Summary Compensation Table set forth below shows compensation information for each of the Named Executive Officers for services rendered in all capacities during each of the financial years ended December 31, 2020, 2019 and 2018.
+The Summary Compensation Table set forth below shows compensation information for each of the Named Executive Officers for services rendered in all capacities during each of the financial years ended December 31, 2022, 2021 and 2020.
 All amounts in the table below are in U.S. dollars.
-Ms. Auld's cash payments were made in Canadian dollars.
-All cash amounts paid to Dr. Paulini, Dr. Ammer, Dr. Guenther and Dr. Gerlach were made in Euros.
+Mr. La Fratta's cash payments were made in Canadian dollars.